Kpmax03/Dev-connect/README.md

 - Post content
 - Comment on posts
 - Follow and unfollow other users
+- Send and receive messages
+- Secure endpoints using JWT authentication
-- View and interact with connections
+- Explore and test APIs via Swagger/OpenAPI

 It’s built as part of a **real-world learning journey** using Spring Boot and REST APIs.